lcorelli/lcorelli/README.md

 # Hi, I'm Leo 🚀 💻 :)
 <p align="center"><img align="center" width="1100px" src="assets/duke_main_drive.jpg"></p>

 I am a recent graduate of the University of Notre Dame with a bachelor's in electrical engineering, and a current master's student at Duke University studying artificial intelligence.
-I love data, college football (Go Irish ☘️ !!), working out, and spending time with my family and friends.
+I love data, college football (go Irish ☘️ !!), working out, and spending time with my family and friends.

+I just completed my first semester at Duke University.
+I love the school, my professors, and the area.
+It's amazing what the weather in Durham, NC can do for you after spending the last 4 years in northern Indiana.